West Side Story (2021 film): Plot

-Maria gushes about her love for Tony at work, but Chino arrives and reveals that Tony killed Bernardo.
-Maria is distraught, but when she meets Tony later, she refuses to let him turn himself in as it would mean losing him as well, and they plot to run away together.
-Valentina learns of Bernardo's death and reflects on her interracial relationship with the late Doc.
-Meanwhile, Chino plots to kill Tony, over the Sharks' protests.
-After identifying Bernardo's body at the morgue, Anita returns home and sees Maria and Tony together as he leaves the apartment.
-Anita argues with Maria, but accepts that she and Tony are in love.
-While Schrank interrogates Maria about Tony's whereabouts, she sends Anita to warn him about Chino.
-However, Anita encounters the Jets, who shout racial slurs and attempt to gang rape her until Valentina intervenes.
-Traumatized, Anita spitefully claims that Chino killed Maria, and vows to return to Puerto Rico, giving up all hope of her American dream.
-Valentina condemns the Jets, who disperse in shame.
+María gushes about her love for Tony to her coworkers in the late-night cleaning crew at the Gimbels department store.
+Once their shift is over, she spots Chino, who reveals that Tony killed Bernardo.
+She cannot believe it until Tony comes to her room later and admits it.
+She is furious with him but begs him not to turn himself in to the police as it would mean losing him as well.
+They plan to run away together.
+Valentina laments Bernardo's and Riff's deaths while reflecting on her interracial relationship with her deceased white husband Doc.
+After identifying Bernardo's body at the morgue, Anita returns home and sees María and Tony together as he leaves the apartment.
+Anita argues with María, but eventually accepts that she and Tony are in love.

+At the boxing gym Chino plans to kill Tony with the gun, but the Sharks tell him 'you kill a gringo they kill you.'
+Schrank interrogates María at her apartment about Tony's whereabouts.
+María sends Anita to ask Valentina about the safety of "a cousin" as a way of passing on a warning for Tony in front of Schrank.
+However, at Doc's, Anita encounters the Jets, who insult and attempt to gang rape her, even as their girls protest, until Valentina arrives and intervenes.
+Traumatized, Anita calls Valentina a traitor for housing the Jets, then claims that Chino killed María, and vows to return to Puerto Rico.

-When Valentina tells Tony what Anita said, he runs into the streets, begging for Chino to kill him.
-Maria arrives, to his relief, but Chino emerges and shoots Tony, who dies in Maria's arms.
-Devastated, Maria takes the gun and aims it at the gathered Jets and Sharks, berating them for the senseless deaths their conflict caused, before tearfully dropping the gun.
-As the police arrive to arrest Chino, the gangs come together to carry Tony's body into Doc's, with Maria following, finally ending the feud.
+Valentina condemns the Jets, who shamefully disperse, before relaying Anita's message to Tony, who runs into the streets, begging for Chino to kill him.
+Anybodys tries to get him off the street but fails.
+As María arrives, to Tony's relief, Chino emerges and fatally shoots him.
+After Tony dies in her arms, a devastated María takes the gun and aims it at the gathered Jets and Sharks, berating them for the senseless deaths their conflict caused, before tearfully dropping the gun.
+As the police arrive to arrest Chino, the gangs finally end the feud by coming together to carry Tony's corpse into Doc's, with María following close behind.

 Cast

 Three of the Jets from the 1961 film of West Side Story—Harvey Evans, who portrayed Mouthpiece; Bert Michaels, who played Snowboy; and David Bean, who played Tiger—appear as extras.
-Andréa Burns, who played Maria in the 1992–1993 European Tour of the musical, appears as Fausta.
+Andréa Burns, who played María in the 1992–1993 European Tour of the musical, appears as Fausta.